PlayerEugene/CSE152B-HW/README.md

 # CSE152B Spring 2025
-## Homework instructions

-1. Attempt all questions.
-2. Please comment all your code adequately.
-3. Include all relevant information such as text answers, output images in notebook.
-4. **Academic integrity:** The homework must be completed individually.
-5. Clone the repository as follows:
+- Clone the repository as follows:
 ```bash
 cd ~
 git clone -j8 https://github.com/myaldiz/CSE152B-HW.git
 cd CSE152B-HW
 ```
-6. **Submission instructions:**
- (a) Submit the notebook and its PDF version on Gradescope.
- (b) To save as PDF, use Ctrl + P -> Save as PDF (toggling Headers and footers, Background graphics).
- (c) Rename your submission files as Lastname_Firstname.ipynb and Lastname_Firstname.pdf.
- (d) Correctly select pages for each answer on Gradescope to allow proper grading.
+- **Please** read the `README.md` files in each homework folder for the specific instructions.

+## Homework instructions
+- Attempt all questions.
+- Please comment all your code adequately.
+- Include all relevant information such as text answers, output images in notebook.
+- **Academic integrity:** The homework must be completed individually.